openstack/reno/doc/source/sphinxext.rst

      A comma separated list of versions to include in the notes.
 The default is to include all versions found on ``branch``.

+   *collapse-pre-releases*

+     A flag indicating that notes attached to pre-release versions should be incorporated into the notes for the final release, after the final release is tagged.

 Examples
 ========